students-experiments/ride-share-project/SECURITY.md

-## Best practices (security-wise) for the assignment:
+## Best practices (security-wise) for the assignment to be on the defensive:
 * Linter to enforce code structure and avoid unneeded visual complexity
 * Database input sanitation to prevent injection attacks such as SQLi
 * Check the input before sending to the database for odd input
 * Close the database access right after the CRUD operation is performed
-* Keep the logic flow simple to minimize errors
+* Keep the logic flow simple to minimize semantic errors
 * Clever solutions usually add confusion; KISS
 * Hide/encrypt passwords and keys to prevent breaches
+  * Firebase is not HIPAA complient, so breaches deemed to be possible.
+More encryption needed.